-When you retire from your cooperative you have several options on how to receive your R&S pension and your 401k.
-You can take it in a series of payments, you can take it as a lump sum distribution or you can do a combination of both.
+When you retire from your cooperative you have several options on how to receive your R&S pension.
+For example, you can take it as series of payments, you can take it as a lump sum distribution or you can do a combination of both.
 For those of you interested in the lump sum distribution, I want to make sure you avoid a critical mistake that I have seen retirees make.

 In simple terms, a lump sum distribution can be described as "cashing out" of your cooperative's retirement plan.
 You are then faced with the decision of what to do with that distribution.
 You can either take it in the form of cash (check payable to you, the individual) or take it in the form of a rollover (check written to your new IRA custodian on your behalf).

 If you can avoid it, you don't want to receive your distribution in the form of cash (check payable to you).
 Say that again out loud with me please.
 If you can avoid it, you don't want to receive your distribution in the form of cash (check payable to you).
 Why, you ask?
 Because you will trigger a taxable event like you have never seen or may ever see the rest of your life.
 Let's say your Lump Sum is $1 million dollars and you elect to have those funds distributed to you.
 You have now jumped into the 37% tax bracket.
 Meaning that, at worst, you could pay up to 37% of that $1 million dollars straight to Aunt Iris (IRS) and Uncle Sam.
 I'm betting you don't want to give the government $300,000 or more.